 A key goal of the Company is to develop the skills of everyone involved in the farming industry especially the development of leadership and management skills.
-The Company, through its Charitable efforts, provides substantial financial support to students to attend specialised educational courses to help to develop these skills.
+The Company, through its Charitable efforts, provides substantial financial support to students to attend the specialised educational courses we have developed and support.

-The two flagship courses supported and promoted by the Company are the three week long Advanced Course in Agricultural Business Management, run at the Royal Agricultural University in Cirencester, and the two week Challenge of Rural Leadership course run by the Duchy College.
-Since their inception in 1963 more than 1,600 delegates have completed these courses and some of their testimonials can be read under the individual course details.
+The Company's two flagship courses are the three week long Advanced Course in Agricultural Business Management, run for us by the Royal Agricultural University in Cirencester, and the two week Challenge of Rural Leadership course run for us by the Duchy College.
+Since the inception of the first ACABM in 1963 more than 1,600 delegates have completed these courses and some of their testimonials can be read under the individual course details.
 Many of these individuals now hold very senior positions in the farming world.

 In addition to the two flagship courses above the Company manages the Henman Trust which, in collaboration with Savills UK, sponsors one outstanding candidate every year for a Nuffield Scholarship for up to £10,000.